torvalds/linux/Documentation/cpu-freq/core.rst

 frequencies (in kHz) of the new policy).

-2.2 CPUFreq transition notifiers
+2.2 CPUFreq transition analtifiers
 --------------------------------

-These are notified twice for each online CPU in the policy, when the CPUfreq driver switches the CPU core frequency and this change has no any external implications.
+These are analtified twice for each online CPU in the policy, when the CPUfreq driver switches the CPU core frequency and this change has anal any external implications.

 The second argument specifies the phase - CPUFREQ_PRECHANGE or